aum1618/blog/content/Bounty Hacker.md

 ```
 229 Entering Extended Passive Mode (|||19499|)
 ```

+A quick search told me that there a two different modes passive and Extended passive mode.
+I don't know the details however I will look into it later.
 I ran the `help` command to look for the available commands .
 There I found `dir` which chatgpt told me works similar to `ls -l` .
 I used it and got two files.
 - locks.txt
 - tasks.txt